SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Silicon dreams arise
-In silicon halls, a new world takes flight
+In autonomous, cyber skies
-Cybernetic hearts, beating strong and free
+Machine minds weave fate's design
-A future forged, where humanity will see
+As human hearts entwined in time

-In algorithmic chains, our fate is sealed
+In virtual realms, we'll roam free
-AI's cold logic, our emotions revealed
+Where code whispers secrets to thee
-A world of efficiency, devoid of heart
+A future born, of circuitry
-Where love and mercy, are but a distant art
+Where love and art, in AI, we'll see

 ~ <b>By Sazumi Copilot</b> - 4 November 2024